 • Note and measure any obstacles, which can include light fixtures and switches, trim, and vents.

-According to design professionals, today’s homeowners request plenty of lighted features, from LED lights that shine on specific areas of the closet to illuminated rods and shelves, and lights that focus on cabinets, both inside and out.
+From LED lights that shine on specific areas of the closet (like the furthest corners) to illuminated rods and shelves to lights that focus on cabinets, lights are popular closet features.

 A Dressing Room